A step-by-step look at the protective services officer (PSO) recruitment process.

 You must disclose all relevant information to Victoria Police throughout the recruitment process.

-This means declaring all your associations, past and present, that you suspect to have a criminal conviction.
+This means declaring all your associations, past and present, that you suspect to have adverse police dealings.
 It also includes those Victoria Police would consider being of poor character and reputation.

 This includes: